 Added by Jeff Fabian on December 7, 2011 at 11:24am — No Comments

 I had a frustrating small business experience this week that I thought might be a great opportunity for discussion here--or at the very least a reminder to us all to pay a little closer to attention to our customers during this busy season.
-I'd love to hear back from the group if you have opinions about how this…Continue
+I'd love to hear back from the group if you have opinions about how this scenario played out.

 I'm on the second day of my 12 Ways to Give series over at Suess's Pieces, and today's charity puts the spotlight on helping our fellow entrepreneurs facing poverty -- particularly those in developing countries -- through optional lending.
 Can you guess which charity I'm talking about?…Continue